 The Starek’s certainly invested a lot of time and effort to make their farm a model of sustainability and slow food.
 And while they invested a lot to make the greenhouse completely net-zero-energy and still a tropical forest, they also reduced costs wherever possible by building with recycled materials, like corrugated metal siding and old barn doors.
 Those details give this greenhouse a spunky character that makes it truly one of a kind.

 The nice thing about energy-efficient greenhouse design is that it can be scaled.
 The passive solar principles and GAHT system in the Golden Hoof greenhouse can be applied to a greenhouse of any size, in almost any location.
-For that reason, we at CERES design and build greenhouses customized to the size, location and application, whether a tropical fruit tree greenhouse, or smaller year-round vegetable greenhouse.
-In any case, they are intended to be as smart, sustainble and abundant as the tropical forest growing in the Golden Hoof greenhouse.
+For that reason, we at CERES design and build greenhouses customized to the size, location, and application, whether a tropical fruit tree greenhouse or smaller year-round vegetable greenhouse.
+In any case, they are intended to be as smart, sustainable, and abundant as the tropical forest growing in the Golden Hoof greenhouse.

 Talk to us about designing your own tropical greenhouse, and see more pictures of The Golden Hoof solar greenhouse on our Facebook Page.